Ankan982/Ankan982/README.md

 - 🤔 I’m looking for help with ...MongoDb & Flask
 - 💬 Ask me about ...Anything
 - 📫 How to reach me: ...[Ankan Das](https://www.cognitobyte.in/ankandas) [LinkdIn](www.linkedin.com/in/ankan98)
 - ⚡ Fun fact: ...
-I'm a Graphics designer with Web-Developer Ability !!
+I'm a Full-Stack Web Devloper with # Graphics designing knowledge !!
 Bingo right ???